fprime-community/fprime-workshop-led-blinker/docs/initial-integration.md

 # LED Blinker: Initial Component Integration

-In this section, users will create a deployment and perform the initial integration the LED component into that deployment.
+In this section, users will create a deployment and perform the initial integration of the LED component into that deployment.
 This deployment will automatically include the basic command and data handling setup needed to interact with the component.
 Wiring the `Led` component to the GPIO driver component will be covered in a later section after the component implementation has finished.

 > Users must have created the [initial Led component implementation](./component-implementation-1.md) in order to run through this section.
 Users may continue to define commands, events, telemetry, and ports after this initial integration.